 Pharping:- Pharping comes from two words, Fana and Pinga, meaning hanging snake.
 This Pharping village has a long Buddhist history.
 The water covered the Kathmandu valley, and Manjushree chopped the Chovar hill with his magical sword.
 Then after Padmasambhava (sitting on a lotus) came Chovar.
 After meditating for a few years in the different caves in Chovar, I went to Tibet and then developed Tibetan Buddhism.
 So Pharping is a historical Buddhist site.
 There are several beautiful monasteries, Bajrayogini temple footprints of Gorakhnath, and colorful Tibetan prayer flags.
 Pear is the favorite fruit of Pharping.On the way to Pharping, you will see a nice view of Kathmandu valley and some snow caps.

-Shesh Narayan Temple:- Returning from Dakshinkali and harping, Sheshnarayan is on the way to Kathmandu.
-Shesh is naga (snake god) and Narayan is the name of Hindu god Bishnu ( god of preserver).
-It is a Hindu site where you can see the temple of Vishnu and some others.
+Shesh Narayan Temple:- Returning from Dakshinkali and harping, Sheshnarayan is heading to Kathmandu.
+Shesh is naga (snake god), and Narayan is the name of the Hindu god Bishnu ( god of preserver).
+It is a Hindu site where you can see the Vishnu temple and others.
 Every year in Naga Panchami (Hindu snake date), people throw long wood into the lake as a holy snake.
-In that small lake, there are many colourful fishes.
+In that small lake, there are many colorful fishes.
 According to the legend killing the fish from this lake is not good.